-Summarize the data from Parts I-II (as applicable) in the Research Training Program Plan, either in the , as appropriate.
+Summarize the data from Parts I in the Research Training Program Plan, either in the Program Plan Section or the Progress Report Section, as appropriate.

-For Research Performance Progress Reports (RPPRs), provide updated trainee information in Part I reflecting new appointments and other changes over the reporting period.
+For Research Performance Progress Reports (RPPRs), provide updated trainee information in Part I reflecting new trainees and other changes over the reporting period.
 Do not include data older than 15 years.
 Summarize these data in the Accomplishments Section, in responding to the question, “What opportunities for training and professional development has the project provided?”

 Part IV.
 Program Statistics